wp-statistics/wp-statistics/readme.txt

 **We're very sorry regarding the previous update because we had a lot of changes on v13.0, we worked almost 1 year for this update and considered all situations and many tests, anyway try to update and enjoy the new features!**

 - Fixed critical issue when some PHP modules such as bcmath are not enabled. it caused a fatal error, the purpose flag `platform-check` from Composer has been disabled.
-- Fixed the "Connect to WordPress RestAPI" message while loading the admin statistics' widgets, the uBlock browser extension was blocking the WP-Statistics's requests.
+- Fixed the "Connect to WordPress RestAPI" message while loading the admin statistics' widgets, the uBlock browser extension was blocking the WP Statistics's requests.
 - Fixed the upgrade process issue, one of the previous action was calling and that caused the issue, that's now disabled.
 - Disabled some repair and optimization table queries during the initial request.
 - Minor Improvements.